Matt-Adventure-Ardeche/staffhandbook/docs/policies/fireflood.md

 Any missing or damaged equipment will be reported to the Duty Manager.

 Every client will receive a fire drill briefing within 6 hours of arriving on Centre, this briefing will include but is not limited to the following:
-* How to raise the alarm
+* How to raise the alarm.
-* Location of fire alarm points and how to find an Adventure Ardeche staff member
+* Location of fire alarm points and how to find an Adventure Ardeche staff member.
-* Instruction in the use of fire alarms
+* Instruction in the use of fire alarms.
-* Location of fire assembly points
+* Location of fire assembly points.

 If a fire is found by a member of Adventure Ardeche staff they will use their own judgement on whether to raise the alarm or tackle the fire.